View courses in

 ENG SE 724: Advanced Optimization Theory and Methods

 Undergraduate Prerequisites: ENGEC524 or consent of instructor.

 Complements ENGEC524 by introducing advanced optimization techniques.
 Emphasis on nonlinear optimization and recent developments in the field.
 Topics include: unconstrained optimization methods such as gradient and incremental gradient, conjugate direction, Newton and quasi-Newton methods; constrained optimization methods such as projection, feasible directions, barrier and interior point methods; duality; and stochastic approximation algorithms.
 Introduction to modern convex optimization including semi-definite programming, conic programming, and robust optimization.
 Applications drawn from control, production and capacity planning, resource allocation, communication and sensor networks, and bioinformatics.
-Meets with ENGEC724 and ENGME724.
-Students may not receive credit for both.
+Same as ENG EC 724 and ENG ME 724.
+Students may not receive credits for both.

 ENG SE 725: Queueing Systems

 Undergraduate Prerequisites: ENG EK 500 or ENG EC 505; or consent of instructor.